octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/artifacts/#download-an-artifact

 Gets a redirect URL to download an archive for a repository.
 This URL expires after 1 minute.
 Look for `Location:` in the response header to find the URL for the download.
 The `:archive_format` must be `zip`.
 Anyone with read access to the repository can use this endpoint.
+If the repository is private you must use an access token with the `repo` scope.
 GitHub Apps must have the `actions` permission to use this endpoint.

 Call this endpoint using the `-v` flag, which enables verbose output and allows you to see the download URL in the header.
 To download the file into the current working directory, specify the filename using the `-o` flag.